Prison Ministry Volunteers

 Recovery Ministry

-With these funds, we have purchased and delivered to the Diboll Unit for our Weekly Recovery Meetings:
+With donated funds, we have purchased and delivered to the Diboll and Duncan Units the required literature for the Recovery Meetings:

 • The Story of Bill Wilson” DVD